-BOYS' UNIFC DRM Shoes SOLID COLOR shoes in white, black, or navy blue (matching the color of pants).
-Accent colors on shoes, in school colors (blue, yellow, grey and/or white) are acceptable.
-Shoes should have matching color laces or Velcro.
-Only shoes in good repair may be worn.
-No high-tops, plastic, slip-ons, hiking/work boots, zippers, wheels, lights, etc. Socks White socks that show above the shoes Shorts/Pants Navy blue twill slacks (required for Mass) or navy blue twill KNEE-LENGTH Bermuda shorts Belts Black belts required ONLY for Mass (Shirts must be tucked in for Mass) Shirts White, blue or ash grey polo shirt (short or long-sleeved) with SRLS logo.
-Optional ~ White polo shirt with no logo.
-Students in grades 6-8 may wear a black polo shirt with the school logo.
-Shirts must be tucked in for Mass, with belt visible.
-Plain white undershirt or turtleneck may be worn under the uniform shirt.
+BOYS' UNIFO RM Shoes • SOLID COLOR shoes in white, black, grey, or navy blue. • Minimal accent colors on shoes, in school colors (blue, yellow, grey and/or white) are acceptable. • Shoelaces or Velcro should be black or white in color. • Only shoes in good condition may be worn. • No plastic, slip-ons, hiking/work boots, Ugg boots, zippers, wheels, lights, etc. Socks White or black socks that show above the shoes.
+Socks MUST be visible.
+Shorts/Pants Navy blue twill slacks (required for Mass) or navy blue twill KNEE-LENGTH Bermuda shorts Belts Black or brown belts required ONLY for Mass (Shirts must be tucked in for Mass) Kindergarten & first graders are not required to wear belts.
+Shirts • White, blue or ash grey polo shirt (short or long-sleeved) with SRLS logo.
+Optional - White polo shirt with no logo. • Students in grades 6-8 may wear a black polo shirt with the school logo. • Shirts must be tucked in for Mass, with belt visible. • Plain white undershirt or turtleneck may be worn under the uniform shirt.
 Sweater Vest Dennis Uniform sweater vest only Sweatshirt Dennis Uniform sweatshirt only.
-EXCEPTIONS : 8 th Graders can wear class sweatshirts; 7 th Graders can wear CIMI sweatshirts, 6 th Graders can wear Outdoor School sweatshirts, and Student Athletes can wear Athletic Sweatshirts on non-Mass days .
-Jacket Royal blue from Dennis Uniform Outerwear Solid color jacket for outside use ~ only on cold days Hats St. Rose Panthers hats are allowed OUTSIDE OF CLASS on non-Mass days
+EXCEPTIONS: 8th Graders can wear class sweatshirts; 7th Graders can wear CIMI sweatshirts, 6th Graders can wear Outdoor School sweatshirts, and Student Athletes can wear Athletic Sweatshirts on Jacket non-Mass days.
+Royal blue jacket or navy blue fleece zip-up from Dennis Uniform Outerwear Solid color jacket for outside use ~ only on cold days Hats St. Rose Panthers hats are allowed OUTSIDE OF CLASS on non-Mass days